25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 int invocationCount = d1.GetInvocationList().GetLength(0);
 ```

-- If the delegate has a return type other than void and if the delegate is a multicast delegate, only the value of the last invoked method will be returned.
+- If the delegate has a return type other than void and if the delegate is a multicast delegate, only the value of the last invoked method will be returned

 ### Records